 Jump To

-Why this recipe works
+Why you'll love this recipe

-- This is one of the easiest ways of cooking white rice and getting consistent results repeatedly.
+- Easy: This is one of the easiest ways of cooking white rice and getting consistent results repeatedly.

 - Rice: I use Jasmine rice a lot.
 I also like Basmati.
 Jasmine rice has floral undertones, and Basmati is known for nutty undertones.
 These flavor undertones do not overpower the final product but add another layer of delicate flavor to your meals.